bairblog/bairblog.github.io/_posts/2017-06-01-learning-to-reason-with-neural-module-networks.md

 approximate version of these blueprints automatically.</p>

 <p>But finding exactly the right mapping from linguistic structure to network
-structure Is still a challenging problem, and the conversion process is prone to errors.
+structure is still a challenging problem, and the conversion process is prone to errors.
 In later work, rather than relying on this kind of linguistic analysis, we instead turned to data produced by human experts who directly labeled a collection of questions with idealized reasoning blueprints.
 By